 When viewing an indicator or performance measure, you can compare its data to data from one or more other measures.

-Note: For paid subscriptions that include variables, a variable can also be used as a comparative measure.
+Note: For paid subscriptions that include variables, a variable can also be used as a compared measure.
 This will be shown later in this article.

 The goal is to compare this college-enrollment measure to two other measures: